dejan/rails_panel/README.md

 ## Editor integration

-Select your editor on the extension options page: chrome://extensions.
+Select your preferred editor on the extension options page.
 Following editors are supported:

 * MacVim
 * TextMate